 Let’s learn how to create your own Attributes below.

-Next, we give you some additional options to configure your attribute:
+Next, we give you some additional options to configure your attribute.
+Some of these options are only available for certain attribute types.
+Here you can:

 Step 4: Where do I go next?